boonjo/quartz/content/healthball_intro.md

 ## My Starboy...
 The origin of this project stems from my favorite player's injuries in recent seasons.
 At the time of writing, Bukayo Saka is sidelined again due to a hamstring injury where he's already been out for 21 days.
-Last season, the 24/25 campaign, he sustained three different injuries to his thigh and hamstring.
+Last season, the 24/25 campaign, he sustained three different injuries to his thigh and hamstring[^5].
 That was the first season he was out for a lengthy period.
 Arsenal's offensive dependence on Saka had highlighted the importance starkly last season, and add to the fact that he is my favorite player at the moment, I wanted to understand the impact injuries have on players.